SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 to render SWIFT data onto a slice.
 This takes your 3D data and finds the 3D density at fixed z-position, slicing through the box.

-This effectively solves the equation:
+The default :code:`"sph"` backend effectively solves the equation:

 :math:`\tilde{A}_i = \sum_j A_j W_{ij, 3D}`